Patty Guggenheim

-Patty Guggenheim (born February 4, 1984) is an American actress and comedian.
+Patty Guggenheim is an American actress and comedian.
 She is known for her roles as Madisynn King in the Disney+ series She-Hulk: Attorney at Law and Raven in the second season of the Peacock series Twisted Metal.

 Early life and education

 Guggenheim grew up in Indianapolis, Indiana.
 She is one of two children born to John and Ann Guggenheim.

 Career

 As a comedian Guggenheim was part of The Groundlings comedy troupe main company.
 She appeared on Curb Your Enthusiasm in 2021.
 She has had guest-starring roles on Reno 911!, Mr. Mayor, Superstore, The Middle, Modern Family, and Splitting Up Together.
 She had a regular role on Pop TV’s comedy series Florida Girls and MTV’s Mary+Jane.
 Guggenheim also wrote for and acted in Barely Famous and additionally, voiced Patty Mime on SuperMansion.

 Guggenheim appeared in 2022 in She-Hulk: Attorney at Law on Disney+, portraying Madisynn King, a party girl and unwitting magician’s assistant who forms an unlikely friendship with Wong, portrayed by Benedict Wong.
 The character became a fan favourite and calls have been made for Guggenheim and Wong to have their own spin-off show, or a spin-off show for Guggenheim with Jameela Jamil who plays Titania on the series.
 Florida Girls and She-Hulk: Attorney at Law director Kat Coiro commented that Guggenheim and Wong’s riffing on subjects such as The Sopranos and cocktails was improvised and un-scripted, with Coiro quoted as saying "That came purely from the actors' comedic chemistry and us going, 'We've got to throw some cameras on these two because they're so funny."
 Coiro also commented on how frequently she has worked with Guggenheim, and why, saying "I do not go anywhere without that woman.
 She is a comedic genius.. she came in and auditioned for us, and everybody [watching that audition] was actually crying with laughter.
 Tears streaming down their faces."
 Guggenheim's performance was praised for having ‘a quiet brilliance’ and ‘Guggenheim’s Madisynn was one of the first truly contemporary characters to enter the MCU in a while — someone who for better or worse felt real’ by TVLine who awarded Guggenheim TVLine Performer of the Week.

 In 2025, Guggenheim had a recurring role as Raven in the second season of the Peacock action comedy series Twisted Metal.